GwenBritton/Linux-The_File_System/.guides/content/Moving-directories-d774.md

-## Same thing for the _assets/img_ directory
+## Moving the _assets/img_ directory

 It turns out that the _assets/_ directory only _clutters_ our file tree.

-We need a lighter directory structure, lets move the _assets/img/_ folder one level up.
+We need a lighter directory structure, lets move the _assets/img/_ folder one level back.

 Inside your `~/workspace` folder execute: